Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

 Babel works great out of the box.
 There's no need to configure anything if you just want to get started and don't care about optimizing the compilation process.

-But there are [a bunch of configuration options](http://babeljs.io/docs/usage/options/) if you feel like playing.
+But there are [a bunch of configuration options](http://babeljs.io/docs/usage/options/) if you want to play around.
 You can configure everything from enabling and disabling ES6 features to sourcemaps and basic code compacting and more.
 More importantly, you can define custom transforms for your code.

 We don't need anything fancy for the purposes of our example project - just the hot module React transform.
 As you can guess, it enables that hot code loading magic we've mentioned a couple of times.